tenancy/docs/docs/hyn/5.2/concepts.md

 The principle of multi tenancy is about a single instance of software running on a server and serving multiple tenants.
-The interpretation of such a tenancy application is quite divers, the possible implementations is even without boundary.
+The interpretation of such a tenancy application is quite divers.

 Hyn tenancy is focused to provide a drop-in solution for Laravel without sacrificing flexibility or hacks of the Laravel ecosystem.

-This packages holds onto one core belief though; **the tenant is the website**, so;

-- A tenant is a website.
+Make sure you understand that the `Website` model is the subject of tenancy.

+The default method for identifying such a tenant website is by using the requested domain aka hostname.
+Taking a URL `http://yourdomain.com/foo/bar` only `yourdomain.com` is taken into account although modifications to this logic is easy to implement.
+The `yourdomain.com` part of the URL is called a Fully Qualified Domain Name or `fqdn  for short.

-- A website can have zero or more hostnames.
+A website can have zero or more hostnames connected to it.
+This allows for easier attachment of additional hostnames or serving, for instance, an ad campaign page on different domains.
-    - A website is identified when a specific hostname is requested.

 # Website